Parameter identification in PDEs by the solution of monotone inclusion problems: Proof of well-posedness

 Thus we can apply the standard theory concerning gradient flows on Hilbert spaces and obtain the strict monotonicity and (hemi-)continuity of $\mathcal{A}$ (see e.g.~\cite[Thms.~4.2, 4.5, 4.11]{Bar76}), which shows Assumption~\ref{it:well_posed2}.
-Assumption~\ref{it:well_posed3} follows immediately from the definitions of $\mathcal{R}$ and $\mathcal{S}$; Assumption~\ref{it:well_posed4} is one of the assumptions of the theorem; Assumption~\ref{it:well_posed5} is precisely the statement of Theorem~\ref{th:compactsublevelset}.
-Thus it remains to verify Assumption~\ref{it:well_posed6}, which is done in Proposition~\ref{pr:well_posed_main} below.
+Assumption~\ref{it:well_posed3} follows immediately from the definitions of $\mathcal{R}$ and $\mathcal{S}$; Assumption~\ref{it:well_posed4} is one of the assumptions of the theorem.
+Assumption~\ref{it:well_posed5} is a direct consequence of the following result from~\cite{HeiPetRen19}.